Doodles/wrks in progress

 full sets of china shunned like old wives, wives

-abandoned, wives wished dead,
+abandoned, wives wished dead, the HBC gone,

-all those precious plates, tureens, bowls that passed
+all those precious plates, tureens, bowls passed

 across five generations: fin-de-siecle, the Great War,